JSorngard/lambert_w/README.md

 );
 ```

-In case the input is outside the domain of the functions, they return [`NAN`][].
+In case the input is outside the domain of the functions, they return `NaN`.
 That happens for values smaller than -1/e on both branches, and values larger than 0 for the secondary branch.
-It also happens if the input is `NAN`.
+It also happens if the input is `NaN`.

 ```rust
 use lambert_w::{lambert_w0, lambert_wm1};